davidrpfarinha/Vulcano-AC-Line-Cool-IR-Commands/README.md

 7. **Create a Pull Request:**
    Go to your fork on GitHub, and click the "New Pull Request" button.
 Explain your changes and submit the pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code, but please provide attribution and include the license text when doing so.

 ## Contact